The romantic heart of Europe; the beacon of fine art; and the global leader in fashion and food, La Ville Lumière never ceases to amaze.

 Whether you’re a history buff, foodie, romantic, or simply want to tick the French capital off your bucket list, you’ll be spoiled for choice when it comes to wonderful things to do in Paris.

 The galleries cover everyone from Van Gogh to Pissarro, Monet, Manet, and so many more.
 All up, you’ll find over 3,000 paintings on display on 3 different floors, with occasional rotating temporary exhibits ensuring that no two visits are the same.

 The building’s large open spaces, cafes, and abundant natural light add to the already-magical experience.

-2 – Tour the Opera Garnier
+2 – Tour the opulent Opera Garnier

 Watching the opera here is a given for things to do in Paris, but no trip is complete without a tour!
 Expert-led tours (in English) help visitors learn all about the building’s incredible history and design, wandering into some areas that are usually off-limits to the public, such as the artists’ dressing rooms and exclusive balconies.

-The flamboyant and varied artwork and sculpture that decorates the Opera Garnier is a glimpse into 19th century French society — this opera house is a delight for the eyes and the ears!
+The flamboyant and varied artwork and sculpture that decorates the Opera Garnier is a glimpse into 19th-century French society — this opera house is a delight for the eyes and the ears!

-5 – Walk through the eerie Catacombs
+5 – Go underground; walk through the eerie Catacombs

 Beneath the streets of Paris lies a 200-mile labyrinth known as ‘the Empire of Death’.
 Twisting and turning through the darkened tunnels are the remains of more than six million Parisians (including famous names like Robespierre and Rabelais), dating back to the late 18th century.

 With its walls lined with real skulls and bones, it’s an experience that’s as historic as it is eerie!
 Don’t miss the Sepulchral Lamp either: its flame remains kindled to reassure the living that there’s enough air to breathe…

 Read more about Catacombs Paris tickets price.